jonsteingrimsson/CAIT/README.md

 ----------|------------
 **`CvMethod1.R`** | Contains functions implementing final tree selection method 1 for different estimators. `.EstNs` in the function names stands for node specific estimators; `.Est1` stands for model standardization estimators; `.Est2` stands for data adaptive estimators; `.TruePaper` stands for true model is fitted in the paper’s simulation setting (same for CvMethod2.R).
 **`CvMethod2.R`** | Contains functions implementing final tree selection method 2 for different estimators.
-**`EstCondEff.R`** | Contains different functions to estimate the conditional expectation of the outcome `Y` for a given treatment adjusted for covariates, used for the data adaptive (DA) estimator.
+**`EstCondEff.R`** | Contains different functions to estimate the conditional expectation of the outcome `Y` given treatment and covariates.
+It is used for the data adaptive (DA) estimator.
 **`EstDaTempFunc.R`** | Contains different functions to implement splitting/evaluation functions that uses data adaptive (DA) estimators. `.da` in the function names stands for data adaptive; `.b` is added to function names when the outcome is binary (same below).
 **`EstMsTempFunc.R`** | Contains different functions to implement splitting/evaluation functions that uses model standardization (MS) estimators. `.ms` in the function names stands for model standardization.
 **`EstNsTempFunc.R`** | Contains different functions to implement splitting/evaluation functions that uses node specific (NS) means. `.ns` in the function names stands for node specific means.